Zeroeh/RotMG-Appspot/README.md

  * fetchCalendar => guid, password

 **dailyquest/**
+ Looks like a regular stub, but it may be dangerous for account
- * resetDailyQuests => returns this error: This feature is disabled.
-Your attempt of using it was noted.
+ * resetDailyQuests => guid, password (returns this error: This feature is disabled.
+Your attempt of using it was noted)

 **char/**
  * list => guid, password